Herrera741/mcuMovieTimeline/README.md

 The Marvel Cinematic Universe currently has many shows and movies out that may be a little hard to keep track of.
 I developed this app to list the current MCU movies with options to sort by title, year and most importantly, timeline according to the MCU chronology.

 Reasons for Creating this App:
-* Wanted to show my nephews the MCU timeline order
+* Easy reference for MCU movie timeline
-* Curious to play with SwiftUI framework
+* Wanted to try new SwiftUI framework
-* Dive into implementation of UI stacks in Swift
+* Improve layout skills using stacks in Swift

 <!-- BUILT WITH -->
 ### Built With